-Social Security Disability Status

 Disability Requirements, Disability Status

 Social Security Disability Mental Testing

-People who file for social security disability (SSD) or SSI benefits on the basis of a mental impairment may be required to attend a social security medical exam, or consultative examination (CE).
+People who file for Social Security Disability (SSD) or SSI benefits on the basis of a mental impairment may be required to attend a social security medical exam, or consultative examination (CE).

 Social security requires consultative exams for both physical and mental conditions, usually when there is not enough medical information available for the disability examiner to make a decision on the claim.
 This is particularly true in the case of mental consultative exams, because so often those with mental conditions have had little or no past medical treatment for their condition.
 If you have never been treated for your mental impairment, or have not been recently treated (within the past three months) you will probably be scheduled for a mental CE.